A fatal crash

 Moreover, two years after the crash, the same Nieuport team developed successfully a family of fighter-bombers to be used on the French aircraft carriers: The Loire-Nieuport 40, 41, 401, 402 and 411.

 They were straight forward derivatives of the N 161, sharing her fuselage and... her cooling device.

-All of them were operationally used and fought gallantly with the Aéronavale, operating dive bombing as also fighting duties (they accounted one victory on a German bomber).
+All of them were operationally used and fought gallantly with the Aéronavale in May 1940, operating dive bombing as also fighting duties (they accounted one victory on a German bomber).

 Moreover, they have also recorded several landing on the Béarn carrier without displaying any problem.

-To my knowledge, such tests on an aircraft carrier have be seen everywhere as the best method to detect any loss of lift!
+To my knowledge, such tests on an aircraft carrier were be seen everywhere as the best method to detect any loss of lift!

 Another point against the Bonte's theory is given by the Dewoitine D.520-01 fighter prototype.

 The October 2, 1938, when this completely different fighter flew for the first time, she used a very similar cooling device and her test pilot Marcel Doret was very satisfied by her flying qualities which he already evaluated as outstanding.

 A good picture may be seen on the very good site of Joseph Bibert.
 You can see the Dewoitine 520-01 prototype displaying, just to the left of her left Karman, the exit of her left radiator.